VisDunneRight/rel-diag_mturk/README.md

             ```sql
             CREATE USER flask WITH PASSWORD 'NEWPASSWORD';
-            GRANT ALL PRIVILEGES ON DATABASE rdstudy to flask;
+            GRANT ALL PRIVILEGES ON DATABASE dxstudy to flask;
             ```

         3. Exit `psql` by running: